Standard Electrocardiography

 d) In the case of nonspecific intraventricular conduction delays, all components of the QRS complex are widened but do not meet the criteria for RBBB or LBBB.

-2) Amplitude of R waves and S waves is useful in the diagnosis of left ventricular hypertrophy (LVH) and right ventricular hypertrophy (RVH) (Table 1).
+2) The amplitude of R waves and S waves is useful in the diagnosis of left ventricular hypertrophy (LVH) and right ventricular hypertrophy (RVH) (Table 20.2-1).
 A low QRS amplitude (<5 mm in all limb leads and <10 mm in all precordial leads) is the most characteristic feature of constrictive pericarditis.

-3) Abnormal Q waves: Any Q wave lasting ≥0.02 seconds or a QS complex in leads V2 and V3; Q waves lasting ≥0.03 seconds and ≥1 mm in amplitude, or QS complexes in 2 adjacent leads (I, aVL, and V6; V4 to V6; II, III, aVF).
-QS complexes are equivalent to Q waves; they may be normally seen in lead aVR, less frequently in leads III and V1, and rarely in leads V1 and V2.
+3) Abnormal Q waves: Any Q wave lasting ≥0.02 seconds or a QS complex in leads V2 and V3; Q waves lasting ≥0.03 seconds and ≥1 mm in amplitude, or QS complexes in 2 adjacent leads (I, aVL, and V6; V4-V6; II, III, aVF).
+QS complexes are equivalent to Q waves.
+They can be normally seen in lead aVR, less frequently in leads III and V1, and rarely in leads V1 and V2.
 In all other leads they should be considered abnormal.
-In asymptomatic patients in whom routine ECG revealed new-onset abnormal Q waves, diagnose silent myocardial infarction.
+In asymptomatic patients with new-onset abnormal Q waves revealed by routine ECG, a diagnosis of silent myocardial infarction is made.
 ST-segment elevations ≥1 mm or abnormal Q waves appearing within 28 days of the first or subsequent myocardial infarction indicate reinfarction, particularly if the ECG abnormalities are associated with chest pain lasting ≥20 minutes.

 Causes of abnormal Q waves and QS complexes: